 - Your monthly SSDI payment is reduced by $200 to keep you below the 80% total income threshold.

 - $200 of your monthly workers’ comp benefits then becomes taxable.

 - If you receive workers’ comp benefits in a lump sum payment, Social Security will prorate the amount to determine your monthly workers’ comp income and use that number to calculate your total monthly income.

 If, however, your total income (workers’ comp and SSDI) is below the threshold for any Federal taxation, the guidelines above won’t apply to you.
 If you receive regular Social Security retirement benefits, they won’t be offset as SSDI is.
-Because the rules and guidelines for an SSDI offset are specific and complex, you’re well-advised to consult a workers’ comp lawyer if you receive both types of benefits.
-Your attorney will know how to:

 A claimant who doesn’t receive SSDI and workers’ comp benefits at the same time might be able to handle a simple workers’ comp claim without a lawyer if: